 Ending violence against children in Cambodia

 Violence against children can take many forms – including family violence, child trafficking and exploitation.
-We’re building supportive community environments that respond when children are at risk.
-We’re strengthening community-based child protection systems.
-And we’re bringing about long-term policy change that helps keep girls and boys safe from all forms of violence.
+In Cambodia, we’re building supportive community environments that respond when children are at risk.
+We work to strengthen community-based child protection systems.
+And we’re help bring about long-term policy change that helps keep girls and boys safe from all forms of violence.

 Why children in Cambodia need better protection